Cross of Sacrifice: About the Cross of Sacrifice

 The cross at Tyne Cot Cemetery near Ypres, Belgium, was incorporated into a pillbox.

 A Cross of Sacrifice was erected in almost every Commonwealth war cemetery.
-Subsequent Commonwealth War Graves Commission policy has erected the cross Commonwealth war cemeteries with 40 or more graves.
+Subsequent Commonwealth War Graves Commission policy has erected the cross in Commonwealth war cemeteries with 40 or more graves.
 There were only a handful of exceptions.
 No cross was erected in cemeteries which held a majority of Chinese or Indian graves.
 In Turkey, no cross was erected in order to accommodate local Muslim feelings.
 Instead, a simple Latin cross was carved into a stone slab, which was placed at the rear of the cemetery.
 In Macedonia, a cairn was used in place of a cross to reflect the local custom.
 (Note: Longworth asserts that Muslim–Christian enmity was so strong, the IWGC feared that the Cross of Sacrifice would be desecrated, so the cairn was used instead.)
 In the several Commonwealth cemeteries in the mountains of Italy, Blomfield's design was replaced with a Latin cross made of rough square blocks of red or white stone.
 (Note: Difficulty of transportation prevented the Cross of Sacrifice from being used in these locations.)

 It is unclear how much it cost to manufacture a Cross of Sacrifice.
 Generally speaking, however, the cost of building a cemetery was borne by each Commonwealth nation in proportion to number of their war dead in that cemetery.

 While generally considered a beautiful design, the Cross of Sacrifice is not a robust one.
 The artwork is susceptible to toppling in high wind, as the shaft is held upright only by a 6 in long piece of stone and a single bronze dowel.
 Should the stone joggle or dowel break, the shaft topples.
 This problem quickly became apparent in Europe, where a large number of the crosses fell in high winds in the 1920s and 1930s.
 At one point, the Imperial War Graves Commission considered suing Blomfield for under-designing the artwork, but no lawsuit was ever filed.

 Vandalism has also been a problem.
 Crosses of Sacrifice have been smashed or the bronze swords stolen, with the vandalism being particularly bad in the 1970s.